SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Annual Fan Fest

-If you happen to visit before the season starts, the San Francisco Giants throw a big celebration and festival at Oracle Park.
-It's a time for the fans to meet some of the players, get their autographs, and pick up gear for this year's season.
+It's a time for the fans to meet some players, get their autographs, and pick up gear for this year's season.

-You can also grab a bite to eat, get your picture taken with the three World Series trophies, visit the Giants Highlight Theater to watch last season's highlights and play catch on the field.
-Single-game tickets will also be on sale.
+You can also grab a bite to eat, take your picture with the three World Series trophies, visit the Giants Highlight Theater to watch last season's highlights, and play catch on the field.

 This annual event is every February.
 It lasts from 10 am to 3 pm.